Frequently Asked Questions

 - Both these items must be submitted to the DUS no later than April 1st (or the next working day thereafter).
 This will allow for a second reader and proper consultation with MESAAS faculty members.
 Late materials will be accepted only at the discretion of the DUS, and only in cases of genuine emergency.

 What about students from Engineering or Barnard?

 Engineering students can have a minor (fifteen credits approved by the DUS, with no elementary or intermediate language classes permitted).
 Barnard students are under Barnard’s jurisdiction and should consult the Department of Asian and Middle Eastern Studies or the Africana Studies program at Barnard for their major requirements.

-What courses can count toward the fifteen units of general credit?
+What courses can count toward the five required electives?

 There is no official list, because we want each student to have a suitable individual program that will reflect a sensible, coherent course of studies suitable to that particular student, reflecting a balance between serious pursuits over time and some varied work in other areas and/or disciplines.
 We are a small department, and we want to get to know you personally and consider you as an individual, rather than simply providing you with a long list of courses like a restaurant menu.
 This is why discussing your worksheet with the DUS is at the heart of our major requirements.